joaoschefer/joaoschefer/README.md

 ## Projects
 - [Portfolio](https://github.com/joaoschefer/portfolio): This is my portfolio.
-- [Loja de Carros](https://github.com/joaoschefer/django-carros): This application was made with the aim of studying the Django Framework.
+- [Car Store](https://github.com/joaoschefer/django-carros): This application was made with the aim of studying the Django Framework.
-- [Financeiro JS](https://github.com/joaoschefer/financeiro-js): This project is about personal financial control and is being developed for personal use and study purposes.
+- [Financial JS](https://github.com/joaoschefer/financeiro-js): This project is about personal financial control and is being developed for personal use and study purposes.
+- [Password Generator](https://github.com/joaoschefer/gerador-senha-mobile): This was my first project with react native, with the aim of studying and learning a new technology.
-- [Livro Caixa](https://github.com/joaoschefer/livro_caixa): This is an application to control your expenses.
+- [Cash Book](https://github.com/joaoschefer/livro_caixa): This is an application to control your expenses.

 ## Contacts: